p1940/p1940/README.md

 Naturally ordered levels are typically expressed using category values of 0, 1, 2, and so on.
 Alternative choices are usually indicated using lettered categories, for example, a, b, and c.

-On the wire, vectors are represented as a period-separated ('.') list of vector components.
-A vector component type can occur multiple times within a single vector, but a specific value of a vector component cannot occur more than once in a single vector.
+Vectors are represented as a period-separated ('.') list of vector components.
+A vector component type can occur multiple times within a single vector and a specific value of a vector component appears only once in a single vector.
 That is, while "Cc.Cd" is a valid vector, "Cc.Cc" is not.
 Multiple values for a component are considered a logical AND of the values.
 Omitting a component means you are not making any claims about that component.

 See the complete set of default VoT components and categories in VoT [RFC8485] Appendix A.

 ## 3.2 Trustmarks Locate Trust Frameworks

 A trustmark is an HTTPS URL that references a specific set of vector values as defined by a trust framework.
-This URL MUST point to a human-readable document that describes what components and values are valid, how they are used together, and what practices the component values represent within the trust framework.
-The contents of the trustmark URL MUST be reachable by the operators or implementors of the RP.
-The URL MUST be stable over time for a given trust framework to allow RPs to process incoming vectors in a consistent fashion.
+This URL SHALL point to a human-readable document that describes what components and values are valid, how they are used together, and what practices the component values represent within the trust framework.
+The contents of the trustmark URL SHALL be reachable by the operators or implementors of the RP.
+The URL SHALL be stable over time for a given trust framework to allow RPs to process incoming vectors in a consistent fashion.
 For example, <https://www.rfc-editor.org/info/rfc8485> is the trustmark that references the values defined in RFC8485 Appendix A.  The trustmark for implementations of IEEE P1940 is the persistent URL of this specification: <https://standards.ieee.org/standard/p1940.html>.
-New versions of a trust framework that require different processing rules MUST use a different trustmark URL.
+New versions of a trust framework that require different processing rules SHALL use a different trustmark URL.

 ## 3.3 P1940 Trust Framework
 The VoT [RFC8485] components and categories are for general purpose use across a range of digital identity systems, to use as needed and as appropriate for the system(s) involved.
 The components and categories in RFC8485 are referred to as a “trust framework”.
 For systems where using the default VoT [RFC8485] components and categories does not meet the needs of the systems involved, you can delete, modify, or add categories to define appropriate mechanisms, which results in a new trust framework.